K0ntr4/anigame_fusion/README.md

     python main.py
     ```

-2. Follow the on-screen prompts to customize your anime character and select game elements to incorporate into the fusion.
+2. Follow the gui to customize your anime character and select game elements to incorporate into the fusion.

-3. Once satisfied with the selections, the generated image will be saved to the specified directory.
+3. Once satisfied with the selections, the generated image will be previewed and can be saved to the specified directory.

 ## Dependencies